 LDS2 (logical data structure version 2) the new generation of electronic passport to come will move from read only to read and write.

-The LDS2 conception phase was undertaken by the ICAO NTWG (New Technologies Working group) Logical Data Structure 2 Sub-Group in 2016 and is progressing fast in 2017.
+The LDS2 conception phase was undertaken by the ICAO NTWG (New Technologies Working group) Logical Data Structure 2 Sub-Group in 2016 and is progressing fast.

 - swift migration to tamper-proof